By Rick Schindler / Updated Feb. 2 2021 / TODAY Illustration

 A Major milestone

-Champ, 12, has been with the first family since around the time Joe Biden was elected vice president in 2008.
-Champ's name recalls Biden's father, who used to tell him, "Any time you get knocked down, champ — get up!"
+Joe Biden's beloved Champ had been with the family since around the time Biden was elected vice president in 2008.
+His name recalled Biden's father, who used to tell him, "Any time you get knocked down, champ — get up!"
+Sadly, the 13-year-old German shepherd died in June 2021

 Bo and Sunny, Obama's pals